Today’s article is about the peer-to-peer lending company, Iban Wallet.

 How Quickly Can I Access Cash From My Iban Wallet Account If I Need It?

-Interest is projected to be credited to your account daily.
+Interest income from an investment is projected to be credited to your account daily.
 All or part of your original investment and interest can be redeemed at any time.
 Thus, your investment account is very liquid.

 But understand that 3 of the account types are subject to an early termination charge.
 The base-level Iban Account is never affected by this charge.